eProsima/DDS-Enabler/ddsenabler_docs/docs/ddsenabler/installation/windows.rst

     Being based on CMake_, it is possible to pass the CMake configuration options to the :code:`colcon build` command.
     For more information on the specific syntax, please refer to the `CMake specific arguments <https://colcon.readthedocs.io/en/released/reference/verb/build.html#cmake-specific-arguments>`_ page of the colcon_ manual.
+    To see the specific option for the *eProsima DDS Enabler* packages, please refer to the :ref:`cmake_options` section.

 .. _windows_sources_cmake_installation: